null

 Speciality Heat Presses for Mugs, Tumblers, Mats & more

 If you’re working with shirts and other garments, one of the aforementioned traditional heat presses will work perfectly for you.
-However, if you’re working with specialty products that don't ave flat surfaces, you might want to consider a different kind of press.
+However, if you’re working with specialty products that don't have flat surfaces, you might want to consider a different kind of press.

 For example, if you are mainly planning to press hats, the DK7 Cap Press has 70 programmable presets, solid steel framework and a cap hold-down device.
 Another specialty press to consider are the WALAPress Mug Heat Presses, which is perfect for creating personalized coffee mugs for your business or organization.
 These feature a soft heater liner for accommodating inconsistent mugs and programmable presets.